HarvestMondello/Colorado-climbing-route-analysis/docs/routes/casual-route.md

 # Route Profile: Casual Route

-(photo banner, area/grade/FA info, etc.)
+## Overview
+- **Area:** Long's Peak, RMNP (Rocky Mount National Park), Colorado
+- **Formation:** The Diamond
+- **Grade:** 5.10a (7 pitches) / IV
+- **Length:** ~800'
+- **Style:** Trad, multipitch
+- **First Ascent:** Duncan Ferguson, Chris Reveley, 1977

-Summary
+## Summary

-Your prose: history, cultural importance, climbing experience.
+*The Casual Route* is the easiest free climb up the Diamond on Long's Peaj and one of the most iconic multipitch climbs in North America.
+With striking exposure, moderate difficulty, and historic significance, it remains a must-do for generations of climbers.
+In this analysis, the route stands out as both a **cultural landmark** and a **high-traffic classic**.

-Route Characteristics
+## Route Characteristics

-Bullets, anecdotes, formation details.

-Analysis

-Any narrative insights you want to keep hand-written.
+- delicate traverses, confidence inspiring finger cracks, a squeeze chimney and a bulge crux.
+- Diverse climbing: fingerlocks, stemming, technical face sequences, and crack climbing.
+- Known for **serious exposure**, to the elements and storms.
+- Protection is very good, G.

+### Approach & Descent
+- The most common approach is the West Chimney, known for rockfall.
+- Common descents are the D7 rapels or topping out via Kiener's and then descending via the Cables Route or the Keyhole.
+All FKT's top out via Kiener's and descend the Cables Route.

+### Seasonal Profile & Sun Aspect
+- **Seasonality:** Primary climbed in alpine summer: Late July, August and early September.
+Winter ascents are rare.
+- **Sun Exposure:** Northeast facing.
+Morning sun and shade the rest of the day.

+## Historical Context
+- **A Brief Diamond History:** [Alpinist Article by Roger Briggs, March 1, 2007](https://alpinist.com/profile/the-diamond/)

 ## Fastest Known Time (FKT): Casual Route
-- **Rules:** Trailhead-to-Trailhead (Long's Ranger Cottage), roped semul-climb or solo.
+- **Rules:** Trailhead-to-Trailhead (Long's Ranger Cottage), roped simul-climb or solo (current fkts).
   - All known FKTs involve:
-    - Soloing approach (YDS 5.8)
+    - Soloing approach (YDS ~5.4)
-    - Simul climbing with Micro Traxion or similar device or solo
+    - Simul climbing with Micro Traxion or similar device or free solo
     - Top out on Long's summit
     - back to the trailhead via foot power